Censorship in Italy: Censorship during the Italian Civil War (1943–1945)

+Writers, journalists, playwrights and political exponents whose work had been prohibited, interdicted or forced underground by censorship and the abolition of the freedom of the press during the years of fascism resumed writing and publishing articles, books and other literary productions.

+In the same period, the Allies increased the hours of Radio Londra programming that could be received in Northern Italy.
+In 1943 they reached the duration of 4 hours and 15 minutes.
+Radios were also used to send coded messages, passwords and other communications to fighters in areas still in conflict or under Nazi-Fascist occupation.

+Starting in 1944, the reorganization of executive power between central and peripheral bodies began in liberated Italy.
+The decrees no. 13 and 14 of 14 January 1944 assigned the prefects the power to grant printing licenses and established the obligation for publishers to report stocks of paper and printing materials.
+With the legislative decree of 31 May 1946, n.
+561, the rules of the past regime on the seizure of publications were cancelled and the pre-existing situation was returned.

+Censorship in the modern Italian Republic (1946–present)

 One of the most important cases of censorship in Italy was the banning of one episode of the TV show Le Iene showing use of cocaine in the Italian Parliament.

 As with all the other media of Italy, the Italian television industry is widely considered both inside and outside the country to be overtly politicized.
 According to a December 2008 poll, only 24% of Italians trust television news programmes, compared unfavourably to the British rate of 38%, making Italy one of only three examined countries where online sources are considered more reliable than television ones for information.

 Italy put an embargo on foreign bookmakers over the Internet (in violation of EU market rules) by mandating certain edits to DNS host files of Italian ISPs.
-Italy is also blocking access to websites containing child pornography.
+Italy also blocks access to websites containing child pornography.

-Advertisements promoting Videocracy, a Swedish documentary examining the influence of television on Italian culture over the last 30 years, was refused airing purportedly because it says the spots are an offense to Premier Silvio Berlusconi.
+Advertisements promoting Videocracy, a Swedish documentary examining the influence of television on Italian culture over the last 30 years, was refused airing purportedly because it says the spots are an offence to Premier Silvio Berlusconi.

-Movies or anime and cartoons are often modified or cut on national television networks such as Mediaset or RAI.
-An example of this occurred in December 2008, when Brokeback Mountain was aired on Rai 2 during prime time.
-Several scenes featuring mildly sexual (or even just romantic) behavior of the two protagonists were cut.
+Films, anime and cartoons are often modified or cut on national television networks such as Mediaset or RAI.
+An example of this occurred in December 2008, when Brokeback Mountain was aired on Rai 2 during primetime.
+Several scenes featuring mildly sexual (or even just romantic) behaviour of the two protagonists were cut.
 This act was severely criticized by Italian LGBT activist organizations and others.